Quick, convenient mattress removal

 Absolutely!
 As long as your mattress is in good condition, it can be donated.
 This means your mattress should be free from stains, rips, or tears, and not be broken in any way.
 Each local charitable organization that accepts mattress donations will have slightly different standards for what they take, so it’s best to check with them before you drop it off.

 Steel springs, wood frames, stuffing, and fabric are all contained in a mattress and can be recycled and reused in different ways.
 However, mattresses can’t simply be left out for pickup with your regular recycling.
-You’ll often need to find a facility that specializes in mattress recycling, and you’ll need to transport it there on your own.
+You’ll often need to find a facility that specializes in the mattress recycling process, and you’ll need to transport it there on your own.

 There are several signs that it's time to get a new mattress.
 These include: